 Someone I know well runs a large sales team.
 She is on the hook for delivering$200,000,000 to the business each year.
 That is a pretty big nut but she smart and exceptionally good at what she does.

-If you asked her what a Gantt chart or Gantt diagram was, I doubt you would get a good answer because she doesn’t care about project management and does not find Gantt charts particularly interesting (what a surprise).
+If you asked her what a Gantt chart or Gantt diagram was, I doubt you would get a good answer because she doesn’t care about project management in Excel and does not find Gantt charts particularly interesting (what a surprise).
 I suspect she would probably tell you that Gantt charts were for product development teams, and Gantt diagrams were for IT folks or consultants.
 Fair enough but that's why we have a tutorial for making a Gantt chart with Excel